-The letters “I,” “H,” and “O” are all vertically symmetrical, so if you flip them upside down, they’re still the same.
-The only letter in the company’s name that isn’t is the “P,” which as you can see from the company’s announcement animation, turns to a “b.”
-So, “IHOb” is really just “IHOP” upside down.
+The letters “I,” “H” and “O” are all vertically symmetrical, so if you flip them upside down, they’re still the same.
+The only letter in the company’s name that isn’t is the “P," which transforms into a "b" in the company's announcement animation.
+So “IHOb” is really just “IHOP” upside down.

-But, what is the point of flipping the logo upside down?
+But what's the point of flipping the logo?
 Could it represent how you flip a pancake, an announcement of a new menu item or something else altogether?

 It looks like we’ll find out the answer on June 11.